 Start pumpkins indoors from seed or nursery stock.
-Transplant outdoors when the soil is truly warm in the spring.
+Harden plants off and transplant outside when the soil is truly warm in the spring.
 Fertilize regularly with a balanced organic product, but try not to wet the leaves to avoid fungus disease.
 The entire root growing area should be moist at all times.

 Once flowers begin to develop, hand pollinate female flowers (those with a bulb-like growth attached directly to the main stem) with a male flower (those with a slender stem).
 Pick a male flower, then touch it gently onto the female flower to ensure pollination.

 Continue to provide ample water during the growing season.
 As temperatures warm, mulch the garden area with compost, leaves or straw to prevent weeds and conserve moisture.

 Tip: If you want to grow a giant pumpkin, allow only the first two flowers on a vine to become pollinated, then pinch off all the other flowers so that there is only one or two pumpkins per vine.

 Pumpkins are ready to harvest when they have a deep solid color and the vines die back and turn brown.
 Use floating row cover during a light frost and avoid leaving fruits out during a hard freeze to prevent softening.
 Allow 110-120 days to reach maturity.

 Common insect pests that attack pumpkin include; cucumber beetles, squash vine borers and squash bugs.
 Apply organic pesticides to establish control.
 Remove crop debris and rototill the garden after harvest to prevent future problems.